Life was much simpler when blackberries and apples were just fruits…

 Here are a few ethical principles to help guide instructors, students, influencers, and anyone who uses the internet in a way that impacts others.
 These principles, which concern all people’s quality of life, affirm an obligation of computing professionals, both individually and collectively, to use their skills to benefit society.

 Before you take action, think about the potential harm an action can cause.
 Examples of harm include unjustified physical or mental injury, unwarranted destruction or disclosure of information, and needless damage to property, reputation, and the environment.

-In one of our recent blogs, my colleague Max outlines several tips on protecting your data.
-Much of his content has discussed the connection between cyberbullying and data protection.
-Presence and its advisors believe a code of internet ethics concerning privacy is necessary because it helps organization members make decisions that align with company values and make it easier for them to be autonomous.
+In one of recent blogs, my colleague Max Lieberman outlined tips for protecting your data.
+Much of his content has discussed the connection between cyberbullying and data protection (See Max’s articles on cyberbullying here and here).
+Presence and its advisors believe a code of internet ethics for privacy is necessary because it helps an organization’s members make decisions that align with company values and make it easier for members to be autonomous.

 Be Honest and Trustworthy

 Honesty is an essential component of trustworthiness.
 A computing professional should be transparent and fully disclose all pertinent system capabilities, limitations, and potential problems to the appropriate parties.
 Computing professionals should not misrepresent an organization’s policies or procedures.

 Will your actions negatively affect users, customers, colleagues, or others?
 This needs to be a core focus if we are ever going to make a globally significant change.

 What can you do to help build a better online world for future generations?